romeo81/Ticket-System/README.md

-# 🎫 TicketFlow – Jira-like Ticket Management System
+# 🎫 TicketFlow – Ticket Management System

 A full-featured ticket management system with Docker containerization, wiki knowledge base, Discord integration, and more.